How do we apply for a grant?

 What is the difference between core support and general operating support (GOS)?

 While the two types of requests both involve unrestricted funding that enables an organization to carry out its mission, core support has a distinct set of guidelines and eligibility criteria.
-Core support is available as a part of our Regular Grant Program to established organizations that are attempting to support basic infrastructure needs and/or maintain core programs.
+Core support is available as a part of our Regular Grant Program in the form of two-year grants to larger, established organizations.
 GOS is specific to our Small Grant Program, which focuses on small, developing community-based agencies.

 What if I have trouble with the Small Grant Program online application?

-I have an active small grant with the Weingart Foundation but I am experiencing significant challenges with my project and do not believe I will be able to achieve my original goals.
+I have an active Small grant with Weingart Foundation but I am experiencing significant challenges with my project and do not believe I will be able to achieve my original goals.
 What can I do?

 What are the reporting requirements for the Small Grant Program?

-Organizations awarded Small Grant Program funding are only expected to submit one final report at the end of the grant period.
-Reporting forms are available on the Grantee Formssection of the website.
+Organizations awarded Small Grant Program funding are expected to submit one final report at the end of the grant period.
+The final report should be submitted online.
+No interim report is required.
+More information is available on the Grantee Forms section of the website.

 My organization is a current grantee.
 When may I re-apply for another grant?
 What do I need to do?